tarwn/lessthandot-hugo/blogs/content/posts/2012-12-01-sizing-database-files.md

 **Autogrow**

-If you do use autogrow, then make sure you don&#8217;t use the default 10%, take a look at this message
+If you do use autogrow, then make sure you don't use the default 10%, take a look at this message

 > Date 11/30/2012 12:57:56 PM